-We advise you whether your stage one application is progressing to stage two or not.
+We advise you whether your Stage 1 application is progressing to Stage 2 or not.

-Stage two application
+Stage 2 application

-You are invited to complete and submit a stage two application
+You are invited to complete and submit a Stage 2 application

-If you are shortlisted at stage one, we will invite you to both submit a stage two application addressing CRC Advisory Committee feedback and to attend an interview with the CRC Advisory Committee.
+If you are shortlisted at Stage 1, we will invite you to both submit a Stage 2 application addressing CRC Advisory Committee feedback and to attend an interview with the CRC Advisory Committee.

-We assess stage two applications
+We assess Stage 2 applications

-We assess stage two applications against the assessment criteria including an overall consideration of value for money and in comparison to other applications.
+We assess Stage 2 applications against the assessment criteria including an overall consideration of value with relevant money and in comparison to other applications.
 You will also attend an interview with the CRC Advisory Committee, where they will ask you questions about your responses to the assessment criteria in order to clarify and shape the overall score.